Pai-U/PAI_For_Everybody/README.md

 .......and so on !<br>

 <br>
-Je metterai à jour régulièrement mes nouveaux projets !<br>
+Je mettrai à jour régulièrement mes nouveaux projets !<br>
 A suivre !
 <br>
 Merci :)